VVKDO98/cogip-project/README.md

 NOTE: Don't forget to add an SQL file containing the structure in the repository, as well as, an entry within the README detailing what each person did.

-## Where to start?

-- For the whole team, please clone this [basic project](base/) (not mandatory), it will help you to start the project.

 ## Languages Used & Mission(s)

 ### Back-end